Ä¢¹½ÊÓÆµ

 Cedarville is a decidedly white-collar town, with fully 85.29% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cedarville is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Cedarville who work in business and financial occupations (15.83%), management occupations (14.15%), and food service (12.29%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 31.46% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Cedarville telecommute to their jobs.
+Overall, about 31.46% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Cedarville in 2022 was $45,818, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
 This equates to an annual income of $183,272 for a family of four.
 However, Cedarville contains both very wealthy and poor people as well.